 The market is now flooded with car-based compact crossovers, but the Subaru Forester was one of the first.
 Subaru’s expertise in this category — and with all-wheel drive vehicles in general — is evident in the 2013 Forester.
 It’s a relatively simple, utilitarian vehicle that stands up well to hard use.

 The Forester is also pretty nice to drive.
 Subaru’s boxer engines sit a bit lower in the chassis than conventional engines, which helps to lower the center of gravity a bit.
-This generation of Forester was also available with a 2.5-liter turbocharged four-cylinder engine pumping out 224 horsepower, although one of these models might break our $15,000 budget.
+This generation of Forester was also available with a 2.5-liter turbocharged four-cylinder engine pumping out 224 horsepower, although one of those models might break our $15,000 budget.
 It’s definitely worth keeping an eye out for, though, because the base models are anything but peppy.

 Subaru has an overall great reputation for reliability, and the 2013 Forester scored well in IIHS crash tests as well.
 Unlike other crossovers touted as “lifestyle” vehicles or faux off-roaders, the Forester is an unpretentious choice that simply does what it was designed to do — haul people and their stuff through any kind of weather.

 Why should you buy this: It’s the best hybrid around, new or used